Command:SCAN (SN)

 ; the slow-scanned axis (vertical) is defined byscan_axis = 2

 .
-Single axis scans (1-D) requires setting the unused axesscan_axis = 0
+Single axis scans (1D) requires setting the unused axesscan_axis = 0

 , and the driven axis asscan_axis = 1

 .
-Note this is different from the Tiger meaning of pseudoaxes X/Y/Z.The scan pattern may be set to 0 for
+Note: this is different from the Tiger usage of pseudoaxes X/Y/Z.To set multiple axes in the

 scans or 1 forSERPENTINE